adicione/toolbox/README.md

     btn_text: Text for action link inside the modal, default is "Apagar".
     confirm: Confirmation text, default is "Olha lá ein...
 Certeza?".
     id: Custom modal ID, as default, creates a random "confirmation-modal" ID.
+    delete: Default true, can be set as false to use as normal dialog.